A small investment with a large impact

 Attention to detail

-At certain stores or fast-food restaurants, there are garbage cans placed at variable distances from the front entrance.
-If they’re well located, the customer can have the pleasant experience of unwrapping their purchase or finishing their food and having a garbage can steps away to relieve them of their trash.
+At certain stores or fast-food restaurants, there are waste bins placed at variable distances from the front entrance.
+If they’re well located, the customer can have the pleasant experience of unwrapping their purchase or finishing their food and having a place to put their trash just a few steps away.
 This attention to detail cares for the customer even after the end of their transaction.

 Commercial bike racks, especially ones placed well with respect to vehicle parking, cyclist and bike security, and the store’s main entrance, do the same before the customer enters the building.
 They announce that a business is paying attention, offering solutions to make the day flow more easily.